-- 1. Divide the girls into 3 or 4 groups based on how many kinds of trees are in the area.
-It is best if there are more than 12 girls for this game. - 2.
-Designate a girl to be "IT".
-She will stand in the middle of all the trees. - 3.
-Each girl stands beside a tree, making sure that one hand is on the tree.
+- 1. Divide the youth into 3 or 4 groups based on how many kinds of trees are in the area.
+It is best if there are more than 12 youths for this game. - 2.
+Designate a youth to be "IT".
+They will stand in the middle of all the trees. - 3.
+Each youth stands beside a tree, making sure that one hand is on the tree.

 - playing area with several different kinds of trees (e.g. fir, pine, oak, etc.) - 4.
-When the girl who is "IT" calls out the name of a tree (e.g. oak tree) all the girls who are at the oak trees must quickly change places with the other girls that are also at oak trees.
-As the girls are trying to switch tree places, the girl who is "IT" tries to claim an oak tree for herself. - 5.
-If she gets to the tree first, then the last girl to a tree becomes the new "IT" girl. - 6.
-When the girl who is "IT" calls out "Forest" all the girls must change places, making sure that they end up going to another tree of the same kind.
+When the youth who is "IT" calls out the name of a tree (e.g. an oak tree), all the youth who are at the oak trees must quickly change places with the other youth that are also at the oak trees.
+As the youth are trying to switch tree places, the youth who is "IT" tries to claim an oak tree for herself. - 5.
+If they get to the tree first, then the last youth to a tree becomes the new "IT" youth. - 6.
+When the youth who is "IT" calls out "Forest," all the youth must change places, making sure that they end up going to another tree of the same kind.

-This is a great game for girls to learn the names of different types of trees and how to identify them.
+This is a great game for youth to learn the names of different types of trees and how to identify them.